linus-berg/backpack/README.md

 Backpack is a high-performance, distributed system for people whose security teams have serious trust issues.
 It is engineered for those building in the quiet, isolated comfort of air-gapped bunkers who still need their 4GB of `node_modules` despite having zero bytes of external connectivity.

+At its core, Backpack is a **one-way artifact collection and tracking engine**.
+It doesn't host repositories or serve files to your developers; instead, it acts as a tireless background harvester.
+It recursively resolves dependency trees for entire ecosystems (NPM, Docker, NuGet, etc.), fetches every available version, and persists them into a unified S3-compatible storage layer for later transfer to your isolated environment.

 Think of it as a professional-grade, recursively-obsessive digital hoarder: Backpack siphons every version and every dependency from the public internet and stuffs them into your private storage.
 It harvests all, presents nothing, and ensures that when the internet inevitably lets you down (or your firewall is just that good), your codebase is already stocked for the long-term survival of your builds.

 ## 📖 Documentation Index